merlinpatt/hp-film-changes/book-4.md

-# Harry Potter and the Prisoner of Azkaban
+# Harry Potter and the Goblet of Fire

 See the other books